pyscaffold/pyscaffold/docs/index.rst

    PyScaffold 4 is compatible with Python 3.6 and greater *(you might be able to run it on Python 3.5, however that is not officially supported)*.
-   For legacy Python 2.7 support please install PyScaffold 2.5.
+   For legacy Python 2.7 please install PyScaffold 2.5 *(not officially supported)*.

 Contents